-Thirdly, histone modification is one of the most common and important epigenetic mechanisms [35-40].
-Post-translational modifications of histones, such as acetylation, phosphorylation, methylation, ubiquitination and sumoylation, mainly occur at their N- and C-terminal tails.
-Reviews concerning the latter four have been done elsewhere in detail [41-46].
-Because a large number of topics concerning the former one have also been reviewed [35-40, 47-74], based on those review articles, here, we briefly discuss the functional impact of alterations in chromatin structure based on the acetylation of core histones.
+Thirdly, the chemical modification of histones is one of the most common and important epigenetic modifications [35-40].
+Post-translational modifications of histones (such as acetylation, phosphorylation, methylation, ubiquitination, sumoylation, ADP ribosylation, etc.) mainly occur at their N- and C-terminal tails.
+Reviews concerning the last five have been done elsewhere in detail [41-46].
+Because a large number of topics concerning the first one have also been reviewed in numerous articles [35-40, 47-74], here, we briefly discussed the functional impact of alterations in the chromatin structure depending on the acetylation and deacetylation levels of core histones.
 The molecules of core histones have been divided into three functional domains: histone-fold regions, diverse extensions and histone tails that extend outside the nucleosome core particle.
-Surprisingly, approximately 50 years ago the chemical modifications of core histones with the acetyl group were first proposed to be of fundamental importance as to activation of gene expression in eukaryotes [75].
-In fact, it has been established not only that acetylated core histones are preferentially associated with transcriptional active chromatin, but also that the acetylation occurs at conserved Lys residues in the N-terminal tails of core histones.
-In addition, the positions of particular Lys residues modified with the acetyl group have remained nearly invariant throughout eukaryotic evolution.
-Remarkably, the huge knowledge about the importance of the acetylation of core histones in regulation of gene expression through chromatin conformation changes has been rapidly accumulated not only in the basic science as mentioned above [35-40, 47-74] but also in the clinical medicine [76-79] year by year.
-The acetylation of the particular Lys residues should induce an open chromatin conformation that allows the transcription machinery access to promoters.
-The acetylation level is precisely/cooperatively controlled with chromatin-modifying enzymes, histone acetyltransferase(s) (HATs) and deacetylase(s) (HDACs).
-HATs transfer the acetyl group to the Lys residues at the N-terminal tails of core histones to promote euchromatin formation.
-In contrast, HDACs remove the acetyl group from acetylated Lys residues of core histones for gene silencing.
-Thus, the histone acetylation controlled by HATs and HDACs plays critical roles in the modulation of chromatin topology and the regulation of gene expression in eukaryotes.
-As mentioned above, a number of HAT and HDAC family members have been identified in several organisms and their specific functions have been reviewed in detail.
-For instance, we have clarified individual roles of particular members of HATs and HDACs in the chicken DT40 cells by gene targeting techniques as follows.
-GCN5 is involved in gene expressions of various important factors and enzymes and also the IgM H-chain [80-87], and HAT1 contributes to recovery of DNA damages and integrity of histone H3-H4 containing complex [88, 89].
-In addition, HDAC2 indirectly/mainly regulates gene expressions of IgM H- and L-chains through transcription regulations of Pax5, EBF1, OBF1, Aiolos, E2A and other genes [90-92], and HDAC3 is essential for viability and important for apoptosis progression [93, 94].
+Surprisingly, approximately 50 years ago the chemical modifications of core histones with the acetyl group were first proposed to be of fundamental importance as to activation of gene expressions in eukaryotes [75].
+In fact, it has been established that the acetylation and deacetylation occur at the conserved and specific Lys residues in the N-terminal tails of core histones, and then the acetylated core histones are preferentially associated with the transcriptional active chromatin.
+In addition, the positions of the conserved Lys residues modified with the acetyl group have remained nearly invariant throughout eukaryotic evolution.
+Remarkably, the huge knowledge about the importance of the acetylation and deacetylation of core histones in the regulation of gene expressions by means of the chromatin conformation changes have been rapidly accumulated not only in the basic science as mentioned above [35-40, 47-74] but also in the clinical medicine [76-79] year by year.
+The acetylation of the conserved Lys residues induces an open chromatin conformation that allows the transcription machinery access to promoters.
+The acetylation and deacetylation levels are precisely and cooperatively controlled with chromatin-modifying enzymes, such as histone acetyltransferase(s) (HATs) and histone deacetylase(s) (HDACs).
+Members of HATs transfer the acetyl group to the conserved Lys residues at the N-terminal tails of core histones to promote the euchromatin formation.
+In contrast, members of HDACs remove the acetyl group from the acetylated Lys residues of core histones for gene silencing.
+Thus, the histone acetylation and deacetylation levels controlled by HATs and HDACs play critical roles in the modulation of the chromatin topology and in the regulation of gene expressions in eukaryotes.
+As mentioned above, a number of HAT and HDAC family members have been identified in several organisms and their detailed and specific functions have been reviewed by many research groups.
+We also clarified individual roles of specific members of HATs and HDACs in chicken DT40 cells by gene targeting techniques as follows.
+GCN5 is involved in gene expressions of various important factors and enzymes and also the IgM H-chain [80-87], and HAT1 contributes to both the recovery of DNA damages and the integrity of histone H3-H4 containing complex [88, 89].
+In addition, HDAC2 indirectly and mainly regulates gene expressions of IgM H- and L-chains through opposite regulations of gene expressions of Pax5, EBF1, OBF1, Aiolos, E2A and others [90-92], and HDAC3 is essential for viability and important for apoptosis progression [93, 94].